johnpaulbalagolan/lr-wiki/Common-Data-Schema-Formats-in-Learning-Registry.md

 Below are some of the **more common schema** in use currently within the Learning Registry.

+NOTE: Examples are links to JSON records found in the Learning Registry.
+Using a viewer such as jsonview is recommended if examples are clicked in a browser.

 ## Learning Resource Metadata Initiative (LRMI)

 Co-led by the Association of Educational Publishers–the 501(c)(3) division of the Association of American Publishers–and Creative Commons, and funded by the Bill & Melinda Gates Foundation and the William and Flora Hewlett Foundation, the LRMI has developed a common metadata framework for describing or “tagging” learning resources on the web.
 LRMI is represented as microdata.
 LRMI found in the Learning Registry is in the form of [JSON Linked Data (JSON-LD)](http://json-ld.org/).